Enhanced adic formalism and perverse t-structures for higher Artin stacks

 \end{proposition}

-\begin{proof} By Poincar\'e duality applied to atlases, we are reduced to the case of a closed immersion of schemes, which follows from the fact that $f^!$ commutes with $\b{L}\pi^*$ \cite{LZ}*{6.1.7} (with no restriction on $\Lambda$ in this case). \end{proof}
+\begin{proof} By the Poincar\'e duality applied to atlases, we can reduce the proposition to the case of a closed immersion of schemes, which follows from the fact that $f^!$ commutes with $\rL\pi^*$ \cite{LZ1}*{6.2.7}. \end{proof}

 The truncation functors $\tau^{\le n}$, $\tau^{\ge n}$ do not preserve normalized complexes in general.
-In the rest of \Sec \ref{3ss:madic}, we study the effects of the truncation functors on normalized complexes.
+In the rest of this section, we study the effects of the truncation functors on normalized complexes.